Regularized Stochastic Dual Dynamic Programming for convex nonlinear optimization problems

-Multistage stochastic optimization problems are used to model many real-life applications where a sequence of decisions has to be made, subject to random costs and constraints arising from the observations of a stochastic process.
+Multistage stochastic optimization problems are used to model many real-life applications where a sequence of decisions has to be made, subject to random costs and constraints arising from the observations of a stochastic process, see \cite{powellbook, shadenrbook} for an overview on multistage stochastic programs.
 Solving such problems is challenging and often requires some assumptions on the underlying stochastic process, on the problem structure, and some sort of decomposition.
 In this paper, we are interested in problems for which deterministic or stochastic dynamic programming equations can be written.
 In this latter case, we will focus on situations where the underlying stochastic process is discrete interstage independent, the number of stages is moderate to large, and the state vector is of small size.